G1_DinoLab_Ebook

 Time

 1. What time of day is shown in the picture?
+One is done for you.

-Anna returns home from school
+Anna returns home from school.

 What time do you wake up?
 Write it down.

-3. Connect the picture with watch name.
+3. Connect the picture with the related box.

 : 00

-Analogue Hand Sand Digital
+Sundial Analogue Hand Sand Digital

 5. Tick the correct statement.

-Hour hand is shorter than minute hand.
+Hour hand is shorter than the minute hand.

-Hour hand is longer than minute hand.
+Hour hand is longer than the minute hand.

-6. Convert.
-Fill in the blanks.
+6. Convert and fill in the blanks.

 1 hour = 60 min